MAGT stands for Most Able, Gifted and Talented.

 In October 2015 St George's was awarded the NACE Challenge Award.

-Below you will find a link to the school's MAGT policy and a parent/carer's nomination form to share your child's gifts and talents with the school.
-This can be downloaded, completed and returned to Miss Dimbleby via the school office.
+Below you will find a link to the school's MAGT policy under the internal Policies link.
 Children may be assessed as MAGT by the school and have a CHiP (Challenge individual Plan) to support the challenge the child receives in school.

 More Able, Gifted and Talented